Woolwich, Ontario: Decentralization and later urban growth

 Throughout its early history, Woolwich was predominantly decentralized and rural in character.
 It did not become the location of the Waterloo County administration apparatus, and the first wave of railway development in the county passed it by.
 In his study of Waterloo County's growth and urbanization, urban studies scholar Fred Dahms uses "functional units" as a metric of a settlement's developmental complexity, rather than relying on population counts, village or town status, or other metrics.
 Each "functional unit" is based on a defined economic hub or activity, such as banking or postal services, milling, or a general store.
 In this measure, one building (such as a combined general store and post office) would count as multiple functional units, providing an alternative way to measure the development of a pioneer economy.
-For 1864, while Woolwich had no large centre falling within the top five counts of functional units, it did have three in the top ten: St. Jacobs, Elmira, and Conestogo.
+For 1864, while Woolwich had no large centre falling within the top five counts of functional units in the county, it did have three in the top ten: St. Jacobs, Elmira, and Conestogo.
 St. Jacobs, Conestogo, Winterbourne, and Elmira were all incorporated as villages by this point.

 By the 1870s, things had changed dramatically; economic activity in Waterloo County was rapidly centralizing, and Elmira was now tied for fifth in the county in terms of functional units, alongside Ayr.
 In 1878, a significant majority of Woolwich village industries advertising themselves in the Armstrong and Company Gazetteer and Directory for Waterloo County were located in Elmira, with a number also located in St. Jacobs.
 This included carriage makers, lumber mills, metal crafters, a saddle and harness maker, a woollen mill, and others.
 In 1891, the Waterloo Junction Railway (part of the Grand Trunk Railway system) was extended north from Waterloo through Heidelberg and St. Jacobs, to Elmira.
 The Guelph and Goderich Railway (part of the Canadian Pacific Railway system) would later follow, running across the township from east to west.

 In the early 1900s, Woolwich Township exhibited a strong German culture and those of German origin made up a third of the population in 1911.
 Because of increased immigration direct from Germany, Lutherans were the primary religious group by that time; there were nearly three times as many Lutherans as Mennonites.

 Woolwich was the location of one of the earliest concrete roads in Canadian history.
 A 1.5 mi stretch of what was then Provincial County Road 75, between St. Jacobs and the Grand Trunk Railway crossing south of Elmira, was upgraded in 1919 using a provincial subsidy under the newly-created Department of Public Highways of Ontario.

 During the 1960s, due to the poor disposal practices of chemical manufacturers, contamination seeped down to the aquifer in and around Elmira.
 This contamination forced local water wells to close in 1990.
 Water is now delivered via a pipeline from Waterloo and other near local areas.